 Before we digest the Reshearch, Score, Valadation, Process (RSVP) we must understand the meaning of Physical Theatre, in its broadest term.

-is a general term used to describe any mode of performance that pursues storytelling
+Physical theatre is a general term used to describe any mode of performance that pursues storytelling through primarily physical means, this in the case in question, being the production of Porto.

-through primarily physical means, this in the case in question, being the production of Porto.
+Physical theatre is a general term used to describe any mode of performance that pursues storytelling through primarily physical means, this in the case in question, being the production of Porto.

 As the process of Porto moved from the Valadation to the Process stage of devising, the most common themes and issues that the cast found that kept emerging were, conflict, waiting, self descovery, trust, love and a community of indaviduals emerging together as an ensamble.